OU-Libraries/cdm-util-scripts/README.md

 * `TEI-XML` provides the "existing TEI-XML export of the work"
 * `Subject CSV` provides a CSV of the "subjects mentioned within the work"

-Please consult FromThePage's API [documentation on renderings](https://github.com/benwbrum/fromthepage/wiki/FromThePage-Support-for-the-IIIF-Presentation-API-and-Web-Annotations#sequence-level-rendering) for up-to-date explications and examples.
+Please consult FromThePage's API [documentation on renderings](https://github.com/benwbrum/fromthepage/wiki/FromThePage-Support-for-the-IIIF-Presentation-API-and-Web-Annotations#sequence-level-rendering) for up-to-date explanations and examples.

 `ftp2catcher.py` currently provides `Verbatim Plaintext`.